IgnacioTejeraPicossi/AI-self-aware-agent/README.md

 - **Multiple AI Model Support**:
   - ChatGPT integration (if OpenAI API key is provided)
   - Claude integration (if Anthropic API key is provided)
+  - Gemini integration (if Google API key is provided)
 - **Graceful fallback** to rule-based responses if no API keys or quota is available

 ## Prerequisites